 Any notification that was not completed after receiving the request outlined above may be struck off from the Authority's register following a reasoned decision issued by the Authority.
 The aforementioned decision will be notified to the data controller upon its issuance.

 A permit from the Authority is required for data processing under the following circumstances:

-- automatic processing of sensitive personal data in the case where neither the data subject nor their guardian is legally able to give consent;
+- automated processing of sensitive personal data in the case where neither the data subject nor their guardian is legally able to give consent;

 - automatic processing of biometric data used for identification;